 (v) Money appropriated to the Fund under paragraph (2) of this subsection.

-(2) For fiscal year 2021 and each subsequent fiscal year, the Governor shall appropriate $50,000 to the Fund.
+(2) For fiscal year 2021 and each fiscal year thereafter, the Governor shall include in the annual budget bill an appropriation of $50,000 to the Fund.

 (g) The Department shall use the Fund: